triska/clpz/README.md

   - *correct* all reported issues.
   - *add* new constraints.

-CLP(Z) is being developed for inclusion in [**GUPU**](http://www.complang.tuwien.ac.at/ulrich/gupu/).
+CLP(ℤ) is being developed for inclusion in [**GUPU**](http://www.complang.tuwien.ac.at/ulrich/gupu/).

 An introduction to declarative integer arithmetic is available from